symbiote-h2020/SSP-iOS/SSPApp/Pods/SensingKit/README.md

 ## Using the Library

-Import and init SensingKit as shown bellow:
+Import and init SensingKit as shown below:

 *Objective-C*
 ```objectivec